Seagate/cortx/doc/Importing_OVA_File.rst

     <details>
    <summary><a>VMware Workstation</a></summary>

-Note: With "Bridged" network configuration VMware Workstation should allow DHCP for the installed VMs.
-Some host network adapters might need to be unselected to allow proper operation.
-See https://stackoverflow.com/questions/31531235/guest-vm-cant-get-ip-address-with-bridge-mode for more details

 1. Open the downloaded VMware Workstation Player.

 2. Select **Open a Virtual Machine**.
 The **Open Virtual Machine** window opens.